opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

  [emphasis added]

 80     A close reading of _SCC v Batterby_ and _Arrowsmith_ reveals that while the courts rejected officially induced mistake of law as a defence to liability, they were acutely aware of the singular importance of justice being seen to be done.
 In those circumstances, it is no coincidence that the courts recommended either a discharge of the sentence imposed or substituted the sentence so as to allow for the defendants immediate release.
 In other words, they treated the official-induced mistake of law as a mitigating factor going to sentence.
 In my view, for fact situations like _SCC v Battersby_ , _Arrowsmith_ or _Postermobile_ , it would be preferable for the Public Prosecutor to exercise his/her discretion by not prosecuting in such circumstances.
 But again that is not within the province of the courts.
-I also caution that the facts of this case are not within the same category as these English cases and that the abuse of process doctrine in England is very different from that in Singapore (see _Law Society of Singapore v Tan Guat Neo Phyllis_ [2008] 2 SLR(R) 239 at [134]).
+I also caution that the facts of this case are not within the same category as these English cases and that the abuse of process doctrine in England is very different from that in Singapore (see _Law Society of Singapore v Tan Guat Neo Phyllis_ <span class="citation">[2008] 2 SLR(R) 239</span> at [134]).

 81     Rule 5 states that upon conviction, the first five Appellants “ _shall be liable_ on conviction to a fine not exceeding $1,000” [emphasis added].
-In interpreting the phrase “shall be liable”, Yong CJ observed in _Public Prosecutor v Lee Soon Lee Vincent_ [1998] 3 SLR(R) 84 at [14]–[15]:
+In interpreting the phrase “shall be liable”, Yong CJ observed in _Public Prosecutor v Lee Soon Lee Vincent_ <span class="citation">[1998] 3 SLR(R) 84</span> at [14]–[15]:

  14 In my view, prima facie , the phrase “shall be liable" (as opposed to "shall be punished") contained no obligation or mandatory connotation.
 In Ng Chwee Puan v R [1953] MLJ 86, Brown J had said that: